Lyna Perez Ditches Her Underwear In An Instagram Pic She Thinks Is ‘Very Distracting’ And Fans Agree

 Lyna wasn’t showing Instagram her “Bachelor’s degree in twerking” today, but she gave fans an eyeful of that booty.

-The photo showed Lyna outdoors and near some grass backed by railings.
+The Instagram photo showed Lyna outdoors and near some grass backed by railings.
 The model was photographed from behind as she appeared to turn around at just the right moment.
 She was seen flipping herself towards the camera as it snapped a cheeky-looking expression and a bit of a lifted skirt showcasing absolutely nothing in the way of underwear.
 The star was seen in a high-waisted white skirt with cute frills, although it was very small.
 Up top, Lyna was rocking a semi-sheer crop top with long sleeves.
 There’s no denying what the focal point of the image was.

 Everything about the photo seemed to be a little naughty.
 Lyna was seen with her hand to her mouth.
 Her caption really seemed to emphasize her cheeky sense of humor.
 The caption did suggest that Lyna thought that the unironed nature of the outfit might be a distraction for her fans – and it looks like they agree.